 8. Anaheim Pepper

-This type of pepper originated in Mexico.
-However, it grew in the city of Anaheim, California, and was named after it.
-People also call it “California pepper” and “Magdalena”.
-If you live in New Mexico, you will hear people call it “New Mexico chili” or “Hatch chili pepper”.
+This type of pepper originated in Mexico but was named after the city of Anaheim, California.
+Its other names are “California pepper” and “Magdalena”.
+If you live in New Mexico, you will also hear people call it “New Mexico chili” or “Hatch chili pepper”.

 Compared to the common Jalapeño Pepper, Anaheim peppers are milder and have thicker flesh.
 Their Scoville unit lies between 500 to 2,500 SHU.
 They are sweet, tangy, and smokey with a small amount of heat.
 They can have a conical shape and 2 typical colors, red and green.